AvaWhitney/horoscopes-frontend/README.md

-# Modem Muse Horoscopes: Techno-Celestial Forecasts
+# Modem Muse Horoscopes: The Techno-Celestial Edition

 This is the frontend for Modem Muse Horoscopes, an interactive app where users input their zodiac sign and current vibe to receive a unique, AI-generated forecast.
 The frontend combines playful design with clear form interactions for a fun, frictionless user experience.